AltSchool/ember-cli-react/README.md

 extension will be overwritten with the output of `same-name.jsx`.
 We are still looking at ways to resolve this.

-## Mini Todo List Example
+## A More Complete Example

-A more complete example which demonstrates how to handle actions from within React components and how to share state.
-To see it working run `ember server` in this repo.
+A more complete example which demonstrates data binding and how to handle actions from within React components.

 #### app/templates/application.hbs